 For information about specific hiking areas, contact the New Mexico Public Lands Information Center.
 Any of the outdoor gear stores in town can also help with guides and recommendations.

 Sierra Club.
-The Rio Grande chapter of the Sierra Club organizes group hikes of all levels of difficulty throughout the Santa Fe region and elsewhere in the state along the Rio Grande valley; a schedule and description of upcoming hikes is posted on the Web site.
-Santa Fe. www.riogrande.sierraclub.org.
+The Rio Grande chapter of the Sierra Club organizes group hikes of all levels of difficulty throughout the Santa Fe region and elsewhere in the state along the Rio Grande valley; a schedule and description of upcoming hikes is posted on the website.
+Santa Fe, NM. nmsierraclub.org.

 Aspen Vista.
 Especially in autumn, when golden aspens shimmer on the mountainside, this trail up near Santa Fe's ski area makes for a lovely hike.
-Take Hyde Park Road (NM 475) 13 mi, and the trail begins before the ski area.
+Take Hyde Park Road 13 miles to the well-signed Aspen Vista Picnic Site, where there's ample parking.
 After walking a few miles through thick aspen groves you come to panoramic views of Santa Fe.
-The path is well marked and gently inclines toward Tesuque Peak.
-The trail becomes shadier with elevation—snow has been reported on the trail as late as July.
+The path, which is well marked and gradually inclines toward Tesuque Peak, becomes steeper with elevation—also note that snow has been reported on the upper portions of the trail as late as July.
 In winter, after heavy snows, the trail is great for intermediate-advanced cross-country skiing.
-The full hike to the peak makes for a long, rigorous day—it's 12 miles round-trip and sees an elevation gain of 2,000 feet, but it's just 3½ mi to the spectacular overlook, and this section is less steep than later spans of the trail.
+The full hike to the peak makes for a long, rigorous day—it's 12 miles round-trip and sees an elevation gain of 2,000 feet, but it's just 3½ miles to the spectacular overlook, and this section is less steep than later spans of the trail.
 Note that the Aspen Vista Picnic Site is also the trailhead for the Alamo Vista Trail, which leads to the summit of the ski area.
 Hyde Park Road (NM 475), 2 miles before ski area, East Side and Canyon Road, Santa Fe, NM, 87506.

-Spurring off the Dale Ball trail system, the steep but rewarding (and dog-friendly) Atalaya Trail runs from the visitor parking lot of St. John's College, up a winding, ponderosa pine-studded trail to the peak of Mt.
+Atalaya Trail.
+Spurring off the Dale Ball trail system, the steep but rewarding (and dog-friendly) Atalaya Trail runs from the visitor parking lot of St. John's College, up a winding, ponderosa pine–studded trail to the peak of Mt.
 Atalaya, which affords incredible 270-degree views of Santa Fe.
 The nearly 6-mi round-trip hike climbs nearly 2,000 feet (to an elevation of 9,121 feet), so pace yourself.
 The good news: the return to the parking area is nearly all downhill.
 1160 Camino de Cruz Blanca, East Side and Canyon Road, Santa Fe, NM, 87505.

 Dale Ball Foothills Trail Network.
-A favorite spot for a ramble, with a vast network of trails, is the Dale Ball Foothills Trail Network, a network of some 20 mi of paths that winds and wends up through the foothills east of town and can be accessed at a few points, including Hyde Park Road (en route to the ski valley) and the upper end of Canyon Road, at Cerro Gordo.
+A favorite spot for a ramble, with a vast network of trails, is the Dale Ball Foothills Trail Network, a network of some 22 miles of paths that winds and wends up through the foothills east of town and can be accessed at a few points, including Hyde Park Road (en route to the ski valley) and the upper end of Canyon Road, at Cerro Gordo.
 There are trail maps and signs at these points, and the trails are very well marked.
-Santa Fe. www.santafenm.gov/index.aspx?NID=1059.
+East Side and Canyon Road, Santa Fe, NM. sfct.org/dale-ball-trails.

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's